ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/create.rst

 Creating a Malware Document
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create a document that can be uploaded into `ThreatConnect's Malware Vault <http://kb.threatconnect.com/customer/en/portal/articles/2171402-uploading-malware>`_ via API, include the ``malware`` and ``password`` fields when creating the document as shown below.
+To create a Document that can be uploaded into `ThreatConnect's Malware Vault <http://kb.threatconnect.com/customer/en/portal/articles/2171402-uploading-malware>`_ via API, include the ``malware`` and ``password`` fields when creating the Document as shown below.

 .. code::